Giving Beyond the Checkbook

 voices

-Giving appreciated stock to Oregon Natural Desert Association is a relatively simple process with some advantages over giving cash.
-Your gift avoids capital gains tax, and you gain a charitable deduction.
-And, you may be able to make a larger gift in support of critical high desert conservation needs than you ever thought possible.
+Giving stock to Oregon Natural Desert Association is a relatively simple process with potentially significant advantages over giving cash.
+Your gift avoids capital gains tax, and you gain a charitable contribution tax deduction.
+Plus, if your stock has appreciated, you may be able to make a larger gift to support critical high desert conservation than you ever thought possible.

-ONDA has an account ready to receive your donation of stock, and you can receive our account information by contacting our staff or filling out our stock donation interest form.
-Most banks and brokerage firms require a letter of instruction; some have a special form.
+ONDA has a brokerage account set up and ready to receive stock donations.
+To get the account information, contact our staff or fill out our stock donation interest form below.
+Most banks and brokerage firms require a letter of instruction, and some may have a specific form for this purpose.

 Start your stock gift

-Each financial institution has its own process for initiating a Qualified Charitable Distribution, so follow their instructions and email Allison Crotty or call (541) 330-2638, ext 315 for additional information about how your gift will benefit Oregon’s high desert.
+Each financial institution has its own process for initiating a Qualified Charitable Distribution, so follow their instructions and email Claire Cekander or call 503-703-1006 for additional information about how your gift will benefit Oregon’s high desert.

-To find out if your company has a matching gift policy, please ask your employer.
-The impact of your gift to ONDA could be doubled or even tripled.
+To find out if your employer participates, check with your Human Resources department or benefits team.
+The impact of your support for Oregon’s high desert could be doubled or even tripled.

 Brent Fenty